InternetOfUs/app-telegram-bot/Readme.md

 * `WENET_APP_ID`: WeNet App ID used by the bot
 * `WENET_HUB_URL`: url of the WeNet hub
 * `TASK_TYPE_ID`: the type ID of the tasks Eat Together
+* `API_KEY`: the API key to authenticate requests to the Service APIs

 ## Endpoint env variables